Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Related Works

 \section{Related Works}

 \textbf{Imitation Learning.} In the conventional IL settings, the expert trajectories only have information of state-action pairs without reward information \cite{pomerleau1988alvinn, ross2011reduction, ho2016generative, ding2019goal,garg2021iq}, and it is assumed that the demonstrations are homogeneous oracle.
 However, realistic crowd-sourced datasets are usually multi-modal and include sub-optimal demonstrations.
 Some IL methods are proposed for multi-modal offline datasets, such as \cite{hausman2017multi} and \cite{fei2020triple}.
-As for sub-optimal data, there are plenty of approaches to alleviate the negative influence \cite{brown2020better, chen2021learning, zhang2021confidence}, but all these methods require environment dynamics or the rankings over the demonstrations.
+As for sub-optimal data, there are plenty of approaches to alleviate the negative influence \cite{brown2020better, chen2021learning, zhang2021confidence, kim2022demodice, xu2022discriminator}, but all these methods require environment dynamics, the rankings over the demonstrations, or the identification of demonstrators.
 In contrast, our method does not require such information. \citet{sasaki2020behavioral} enhances behavior cloning (BC) with noisy demonstrations, but their method does not deal with general sub-optimal trajectories.
 TRAIL \cite{yang2021trail} achieves sample-efficient IL via a learned latent action space and a factored transition model.
 We would like to additionally mention the work by \citet{franzmeyer2024select}, which adopts a similar framework of filtering the offline dataset and uses an IL algorithm.
-Nevertheless, their method is studied in a cooperative setting and requires reward information.
+Nevertheless, their method assumes a cooperative setting and requires reward information.

 \textbf{IL with Representation Learning.} The work by \citet{beliaev2022imitation} closely aligns with our research, sharing the primary goal of extracting expertise levels of trajectories.
 They assume that the demonstrator has a vector indicating the expertise of latent skills, with each skill requiring a different level at a specific state.
 These elements jointly derive the expertise level.
 The method also considers the policy worse when it is closer to uniformly random distribution.
 However, this assumption cannot be satisfied even in simple games like RPS, where a uniformly random strategy constitutes a Nash equilibrium.
 Play-LMP \cite{lynch2020learning} leverages unsupervised representation learning in a latent plan space for improved task generalization.
 However, employing a variational auto-encoder (VAE) with the encoder outputting latent plans is unsuitable for multi-player games, potentially leaking opponent information from the observations and disrupting the evaluation of the demonstrator. \citet{grover2018learning} also studies learning policy representations from offline trajectories.
 They use the information of agent identification during training, which enables them to add a loss to distinguish one agent from others.
 However, this information may not be provided in the offline datasets.